atuinsh/atuin/docs/docs/config/config.md

 Useful when the command is longer than the terminal width and is cut off.

+### `max_preview_height`

+Configure the maximum height of the preview to show.

+Useful when you have long scripts in your history that you want to distinguish by more than the first few lines.

+Defaults to `4`.

 ### `show_help`

 Configure whether or not to show the help row, which includes the current Atuin version (and whether an update is available), a keymap hint, and the total amount of commands in your history.